 Will there be another opportunity to apply for funding in the SITE Program?

-Golden LEAF will offer two rounds of funding in the SITE Program each fiscal year.
-The current round is the second round for FY2022 and has an application deadline of noon, March 10, 2022 for consideration at the June 2022 meeting of the Golden LEAF Board of Directors.
+Yes.
+The application deadline for the Spring 2023 round will be announced later this year.
 Golden LEAF intends the SITE Program to be an ongoing program, with two application cycles each fiscal year.
 As with any Golden LEAF program, we will evaluate potential changes with each cycle.

 Will an applicant have to reapply if it does not receive funding in the first round and wants the request to be considered in the second round?